nevrome/mobest/docs/install.md

 You can test `apptainer_mobest.sif` by running a simple computation with the version of R that is installed within it, e.g. with `apptainer exec apptainer_mobest.sif Rscript -e 1+1`.

-If this works, then you can copy the image to the computing system where you actually want to run the mobest analysis, if you are not already working there anyway.
+If this works and if you are not already working there anyway, then you can copy the image to the computing system where you actually want to run the mobest analysis.

 4. **Run the R script** that specifies your mobest analysis through the apptainer container with a modified version of this code: